DEGREE PROGRAMS FOR: AVIATION MAJORS

 1) Alcohol abuse or addiction;

 3) Conviction of operating a motor vehicle under the influence of alcohol or illegal drugs.

 In addition, some occupations within the aerospace industry are closed to individuals with prior felony convictions.
 Additionally, appropriate medical exams are required for various certificates.

 FAA TESTING AUTHORITY

 Students authorized to take FAA knowledge exams for flight or maintenance ratings may do so by computer.
 The aviation computer lab is an approved FAA knowledge test center.
 Additionally, aircraft maintenance oral and practical exams are administered by department faculty who are FAA designated mechanic examiners while Private Pilot and Instrument rating practical exams are administered by the chief or assistant chief flight instructors.
 These FAA exams are by appointment only and fees are in addition to tuition costs.

 Challenge examinations are permitted for students with documented work or military experience in an area of specialization which conforms to FAA regulations.
 Passing a challenge examination may permit a student to either: (1) waive a required course on a no-credit basis, or (2) obtain credit toward a degree by paying the requisite University fee.

-Students who have previously obtained an FAA license may receive credit for courses and labs that correspond to these ratings.
-Prior training gained through an accredited college may be granted transfer credit upon approval from the Aviation department chair.
+Students who have previously obtained an FAA rating or certificate may receive credit for courses and labs that correspond to these ratings.
+Prior training gained through an accredited college may be granted transfer credit upon approval from the department chair.
 Students who have certificates and/or ratings obtained through a non-accredited source may request both course and lab credit.
 A challenge examination may be required to demonstrate adequate knowledge and proficiency.